AshutoshKhadse23/flow-js/README.md

 ## Why Flow.js?

-WebGL and Three.js are powerful—but verbose, low-level, and intimidating to newcomers.
+WebGL and Three.js are powerful, but verbose, low-level, and intimidating to newcomers.
 Flow.js removes the boilerplate, letting you focus on your **scene**, not the scaffolding.

 Use simple config-based or declarative patterns to:
 - Set up 3D scenes